-I am a fully registered psychologist with the College of Psychologists of Ontario (#6475) as a doctoral level psychologist in autonomous practice with competency in clinical psychology with adults.
+I am a fully registered psychologist with the College of Psychologists of Ontario (#6475) and the College of Psychologists of British Columbia (#2785) as a doctoral level psychologist in autonomous practice with competency in clinical psychology with adults.
 I am fully bilingual and I am pleased to offer online psychological services in both English and French.

 I received a clinical Doctorate in Psychology (Psy.D.) from l’Université du Québec à Trois-Rivières in February 2018 and I am continuing research to obtain a Ph.D. diploma (dual doctorate Psy.D./Ph.D).
 Prior to my doctoral studies, I obtained an M.A. in Education (counselling) from the University of Ottawa in 2014.